-Area energy networks for low-carbon towns are classified into two patterns-"linked" type and "independent" type-depending on the relevant network's relationship with the energy networks of neighboring areas.
+Area energy networks for low-carbon towns are classified into two patterns.
+Ninked+ type and Nadependent+ type. depending on the relevant network of relationship with the energy networks of neighboring areas.

-In the case of a "linked" type area energy network, it is important to build the network after taking into account the regional characteristics of not only the low-carbon town but also neighboring areas, the status of existing infrastructure, forecasts for energy and power demand, and other considerations.
+In the case of a % inked+type area energy network, it is important to build the network after taking into account the regional characteristics of not only the low-carbon town but also neighboring areas, the status of existing infrastructure, forecasts for energy and power demand, and other considerations.
 Particularly in the case of remote islands, means for transporting equipment infrastructure needed by the network, means for connecting the network (e.g., lying of undersea cables, etc.), and other matters must be fully considered.

-In the case of an "independent" type area energy network, it is assumed that the area will satisfy its own energy and power needs.
-Thus, the network must pay even greater attention to securing balance between energy/power supply and demand and providing backup power during times of disaster than is required for a "linked" network.
+In the case of an %adependent+type area energy network, it is assumed that the area will satisfy its own energy and power needs.
+Thus, the network must pay even greater attention to securing balance between energy/power supply and demand and providing backup power during times of disaster than is required for a %inked+network.